-The walls of Jericho loomed large over the Israelite camp below.
+The walls of Jericho loomed large over the ragtag Israelite camp below.
 The city appeared ready for the looming battle of Jericho.
 From inside the city walls the people must have surely watched as the Israelites crossed the Jordan and set up camp within eye sight.

 To put this into perspective, envision a 4 story tall building.
 Such was the height of the walls of Jericho.
 On the other side of the double wall, the embankment continued to climb upwards.
-The third tier was at the very top of the embankment, another mud-brick wall stood.
+The third tier was at the very top of the embankment, where yet another mud-brick wall stood.

 At their base, the walls of Jericho stood 46 feet (14m) above ground level outside the retaining wall.
 To the Israelites below, Jericho seemed impenetrable.